 If you are looking for new ways to get students excited about STEM activities while learning at home, we’re here to share three great STEM activities for kids with a fun, creative twist.

-With many schools still closed across the country, we know it’s challenging to connect with students and offer meaningful engagement and STEM education for kids.
+With many schools still closed across the country, we know it’s challenging to connect with students and offer meaningful engagement and STEM activities for kids.
 This is especially true for those students who rely on music education to get them through the school day.
 Sarah Robinson, a former public school music educator who is the strategic partnership coordinator for the Grammy Music Education Coalition, noted in a recent Washington Post article that "music programs like band, orchestra, and chorus create safe spaces for many kids".

-That’s why this week, we released a new set of Musical Splats STEM activities that mix coding and music for students to get down to the beat at-home.
+That’s why this week, we released a new set of Musical Splats STEM activities that mix coding programs and music for students to get down to the beat at-home.

-Using a system called MIDI, kids can create their own totally unique songs with the Splats coding app.
+Using a system called MIDI, kids can create their own totally unique songs with the Splats coding programs.
 These STEM activities for kids were designed to be student-facing so you can send them directly to students and are great for students K-5.

 What you need: